yezero/sandstorm/installer-tests/README.md

 * Create tests that verify that when we change install.sh, we don't break its behavior on a variety of operating systems and environments.
-(For example: Make sure Sandstorm can install on Debian.
+(For example: Make sure Thurly can install on Debian.
 Make sure the installer properly aborts with an error message on Arch Linux.
-Make sure Sandstorm can install within a Docker container.)
+Make sure Thurly can install within a Docker container.)

 * Ensure we can run those tests automatically, periodically.

-* Avoid adding misleading information to various logs that we examine to get a sense of how popular Sandstorm is.
+* Avoid adding misleading information to various logs that we examine to get a sense of how popular Thurly is.

 # Technical details